-Ideas for Friendsgiving Dining Table Centerpiece is a combination of DIY and Vintage pieces pulled together for a unique table arrangement.
-I used Twig Tin Cans and DIY Leaf Stems combined with a wooden slab, faux gourds, and vintage amber bottles to create this Friendsgiving idea.
+Ideas for Friendsgiving Dining Table Centerpiece combines DIY and Vintage pieces pulled together for a unique table arrangement.
+I used Twig Tin Cans, and DIY Leaf Stems combined with a wooden slab, faux gourds, and vintage amber bottles to create this Friendsgiving idea.

 I can’t wait for you to see the results.